english-blog/english-blog.github.io/_posts/2013-01-14-cooked-food-vs-raw-vegan-food.md

 ### Vitamin B12 deficiency in Raw Vegan Foods:

 This special vitamin is needed for normal functioning of brain, nervous system and formation of blood.
-Daily requirement is roughly 2.5 micrograms.
+Daily requirement is roughly 2.5 micro grams.
 This vitamin is produced by bacteria and it's not available in most of the plant sources.
 True.
 However, recent research claims that **Chlorella, Miso and  Nutritional yeast** do have vitamin B12.
 These are regional foods and are not available throughout the world.
 So, many raw foodist adjust this deficiency with vitamin supplements (either daily or weekly).
 However, we could get this vitamin from **a cup of milk/curd/yogurt.** This would be the simplest way.
-Even, if you switch to raw food and do not consume vitamin B12, it may take upto three years for your body to show the symptoms of this deficiency.
+Even, if you switch to raw food and do not consume vitamin B12, it may take up to three years for your body to show the symptoms of this deficiency.

 ### You need to eat more with Raw Vegan Foods: